 The report makes the case that strategic investments in child protection can break the cycle of violence, leading to long-term benefits for both individuals and the wider community.

-By safeguarding children from violence, the country can mitigate future economic losses, improve societal well-being, and foster a healthier, more productive workforce.
+The report says by safeguarding children from violence, the country can mitigate future economic losses, improve societal well-being, and foster a healthier, more productive workforce.